-when you transfer pensions to the Vantage SIPP
+Plus, transfer to the Vantage SIPP by 28 August 2015

 If you're happy making your own investment decisions and you want to take control of your pensions, transferring them to the Vantage SIPP is easy - we'll do all the legwork for you.
 Before transferring, please ensure you won’t lose any valuable guarantees or benefits or incur excessive exit fees.

 You can transfer most types of pension to the Vantage SIPP (the total combined value of pensions being transferred must be £1,000 or more), normally without needing advice.
 These include: